eyMarv/tgcrypto-pyroblack/README.md

 # TgCrypto

-> Fast and Portable Cryptography Extension Library for Pyrofork
+> Fast and Portable Cryptography Extension Library for pyroblack

 **TgCrypto** is a Cryptography Library written in C as a Python extension.
 It is designed to be portable, fast, easy to install and use.
-TgCrypto is intended for [Pyrofork](https://github.com/Mayuri-Chan/pyrofork) and implements the cryptographic algorithms Telegram requires, namely:
+TgCrypto is intended for [pyroblack](https://github.com/eyMarv/pyroblack) and implements the cryptographic algorithms Telegram requires, namely:

 - **`AES-256-IGE`** - used in [MTProto v2.0](https://core.telegram.org/mtproto).